1. GENERAL PROVISIONS

 The prizes are specifically determined for every race, check the website for more details.

 Appeals can be given verbally to the Race Director, who makes a short record of the appeal.
-Appeals can be made against any decision of the Race Committee or the behaviour of another Duo (whether during the race or before/after it) excluding cases of disqualifications.
+Appeals can be made against any decision of the Race Director or the behaviour of another Duo (whether during the race or before/after it) excluding cases of disqualifications.

 The appeal is evaluated by the Race Committee in the following two weeks.
 The evaluated appeal is valid and obligatory for all Racers.